Beer Hair Rinse Recipes

 Using a beer hair rinse can also make your hair shinier.
 As the proteins bind with hair cuticles, the smoother surface will reflect light better, making hair look shinier.
 Beer also contains B vitamins, which can help make hair strands shiny.

 Many people experience fuller, thicker hair after using a beer rinse.
 If you have fine, thin hair, beer can help increase volume.
-Also, the alcohol in beer acts as a cleansing agent while also having a softening effect.
+The alcohol in beer acts as a cleansing agent and also has a softening effect.

-For some, a beer rinse can be too drying to use every day.
+For some, the alcohol in a beer rinse can be too drying to use every day.
 Using it once or twice a month works as well as a clarifying shampoo when it comes to removing buildup from hair products.

-- For best results, let the mixture soak for a few minutes before rinsing.
+- For best results, allow the mixture soak for about 5 minutes while you continue with your shower.

 Cider Vinegar and Beer Hair Rinse

-The vinegar and the cider work together to tighten the cuticle.
+Apple Cider Vinegar and beer work together to tighten the cuticle.
 With a smooth cuticle, the hair will reflect the light rather than absorb it, providing lovely luster!